fbpx

 0

-Aiming to protect all Americans from discrimination on the basis of sex, gender identity and sexual orientation, the bill aims to provide a shield against “sex-based stereotypes.”
-The lesbian, gay, bisexual, transgender and queer community have frequently experienced simple ventures into public life such as eating at a restaurant or attending live entertainment easy targets for abuse.
+Aiming to protect all Americans from discrimination on the basis of sex, gender identity and sexual orientation, the bill would provide a shield against ‘sex-based stereotypes.’

 “We have to call to the better angels of our neighbors here,” said Ryan, “and our fellow Americans across the country and remind them that these are the values we all hold.
-If we articulate them and are confident, not cowering in the face of these attacks, but strongly pushing back and saying: … This is who we are as a country.
+If we articulate them and are confident, not cowering in the face of these attacks, but strongly pushing back and saying, this is who we are as a country.
 This is who we are as a people.”

 In order to commemorate the gay liberation protests known as the Stonewall Uprising, the month of June was first proclaimed the national celebration of Pride Month under president Bill Clinton in 1999.
 Pride Month was officially expanded to include the entire LGBT community in 2011.